 - Remember it’s not “one size fits all.”
 Every project worthy of documentation deserves a unique set of fresh content.
 You can follow an overall repeatable structure, but every project has its own documentation needs.

 - Keep a file of “lessons learned” after project completion.
 Was the documentation complete?
 What could be changed for future projects and documents?
-Focus on improvement over time to ensure deadlines are met and clients are satisfied.
+Focus on improvement over time to ensure deadlines are met and clients are satisfied

-Adhering to an agile method of develop means collaboratively building quality documentation.
+Adhering to an agile method of development means collaboratively building quality documentation.
 Involve multiple groups in the document process.
 It should be a dynamic exercise, there you write some content, and then review it with the team for feedback.
 Encourage the developers, programmers and testers to share their insights and suggestions.
 Talk to the team to see what they’re working on, any stumbling blocks, and how their work compares to the documentation (it should perfectly align).

 Involving more people will ensure items are not overlooked and the final documentation aligns as closely as possible with the client’s expressed wishes.
 And remember you’re never really “done” with the documentation.
 Set a schedule for a systematic update process to keep track of every change.